- Programs and Benefits

-Our reopening planning for each of our programs takes into account factors such as:
+Our 2021 and future planning for each of our programs takes into account factors such as:

 Absolutely.
+We have students on the ground right now for the spring semester!
 Our entire team is dedicated to organizing safe and life-changing opportunities for anyone wishing to participate in our programs.
 Colleagues in the US and overseas are in continual communication discussing program viability.
-We appreciate the enthusiasm that students have for 2021 and mirror it with our own.
+We appreciate the enthusiasm that students have for future programs and mirror it with our own.

 We are working hand in hand with partners such as overseas universities, housing providers, visa processors, host employers, excursion providers to adhere to all location and country-specific COVID-19 regulations.
 The changeable nature of the regulations necessitates a higher-level of responsibility from our team but also from our participants as well.

-We realize that there is much concern regarding 2021 programming as country-specific COVID-19 policies continue to evolve.
+We realize that there is ongoing uncertainty as country-specific COVID-19 policies continue to evolve.
 The decision to make a financial commitment during this time is one we want you to feel comfortable with.

 All payments minus the nonrefundable deposit and application fee of $845 and $1,000 and any flight cancellation charges

 If the student withdraws after final payment deadline and 30 to 60 days before departure